 According to the CITES definitions and Resolution Conf.
-12.3 (Rev. CoP18),13 a permit is an official document issued by a CITES Management Authority to authorize the export of a specimen of a species included in appendix I or II, the export of a specimen of a species included in appendix III from the State that included the species therein, or the import of a specimen of a species included in appendix I. To be valid, a permit must conform to the requirements of the Convention and the resolutions of the Conference of the Parties.
-For example, an export permit may be issued only if the specimen was legally obtained; the trade will not be detrimental to the survival of the species; and, for appendix I-listed species, an import permit has already been issued.
+12.3 (Rev. CoP18),13 a permit is an official document issued by a CITES Management Authority to authorize the export of a specimen of a species included in appendix I or II, the export of a specimen of a species included in appendix I or II, the species therein, or the import of a specimen of a species included in appendix I. To be valid, a permit must conform to the requirements of the Convention and the resolutions of the Conference of the Parties.
+For example, an export permit may be issued only if the species; and, for appendix I-listed species, an import permit has already been issued.